ECON 311: Analytical Tools for Economists

 Revising Assignments

 Students may occasionally be invited to revise their answers to questions on certain assignments for half credit on what was initially marked as incorrect.
-Note that blank answers, what I deem to be ``low effort” answers, or answers that have been flagged for AI use will not be invited for revision.
-Requests from students to revise their work will promptly be declined.
-In the interest of transparency, the purpose of this policy is to reduce the relative benefits of AI or other forms of academic dishonesty.
+Note that blank answers, what I deem to be “low effort” answers, or answers that have been flagged for reckless AI use will not be invited for revision.
+Requests from students to revise their work will be promptly declined.
+To be clear, the purpose of this policy is to reduce the relative benefits of reckless AI use or other forms of academic dishonesty.
 The hope is that the potential to revise high effort answers encourages students to submit high effort answers, even if they are not completely correct.

 Course Disclaimer